When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Experiments

 For all fine-tuning methods, we fine-tuned models with a maximum learning rate of 1e-4 with 2500 warm-up steps for 100K training updates.
 We picked the best model based on dev set perplexity.
 We used a maximum batch size of 1024 tokens for mBART and 600 tokens for M2M-100, with a gradient accumulation step (\textit{update-frequency}) of 2 for both models.
 All experiments are performed with the fairseq \cite{ott-etal-2019-fairseq} library.
 Additional details including dataset splits are in Appendix~\ref{sec:repro}.

-We use BLEU scores to estimate MT quality, calculated from Sacrebleu\footnote{Sacrebleu signature (BLEU):\\nrefs:1|case:mixed|eff:no|tok:13a|smooth:exp|version:2.0.0} \cite{post-2018-call}.
+We use BLEU scores to estimate MT quality, calculated from Sacrebleu\footnote{Sacrebleu signature (BLEU):\\nrefs:1|case:mixed|eff:no|tok:13a|smooth:exp|version:2.0.0 \\ For the significance test we used \texttt{--paired-bs} flag.} \cite{post-2018-call}.
 To compare fine-tuning methods across different languages, we often report \textbf{relative performance} with respect to full fine-tuning (FT) for each language by calculating the ratio of each method's BLEU score w.r.t.\ the full FT BLEU score.\footnote{BLEU scores for each direction are given in Appendix~\ref{sec:appendix-results}} On the recommendation of \citet{marie-etal-2021-scientific} we report chrF \cite{popovic-2015-chrf} in Appendix~\ref{sec:appendix-results} for each fine-tuning method.

 \paragraph{Parameter Budget Selection} In order to fairly compare different methods, we selected a series of parameter `budgets', and adjusted the settings of each method such that they update the same number of parameters.
 To determine the parameter budgets, we used the number of trainable parameters for the cross-attention update and BitFit since these numbers are constant (Unlike adapters and prefix-tuning, where we have an adjustable bottleneck dimension).
 Additionally, when comparing adapters and prefix-tuning, we start from the parameter size of the smallest adapter where the bottleneck dimension is~1.\footnote{Each block corresponds to parameter budgets of approximately 50m, 320k, and 120k trainable parameters, representing \{X-attention, Adapter-1024\}, \{BitFit, Adapter-5, Prefix-13\}, and \{Adapter-1, Prefix-5\} respectively.}\looseness=-1